 10. Nils Vinje

-Nils Vinje, VP of Customer Success at Rainforest QA and founder of Glide Consulting, was voted the #1 speaker for his session at Gainsight’s Pulse 2017.
+Nils Vinje, founder of Glide Consulting, was voted the #1 speaker for his session at Gainsight’s Pulse 2017.
 Pulling from his experience as a CSM, Manager, Director, VP and Consultant in customer success roles, Nils is recognized as a top 25 influencer in Customer Success by MindTouch and is a sought-after thought leader with expertise in the operations, data, and feedback gathering of customer success.

 Nils joined our webinar earlier this year where he helped us crack the code on user segmentation strategies.